acebot712/the-nothing-app/docs/infra/SUPABASE_SETUP.md

 1. Verify your internet connection
 2. Check that the SQL tables are properly created
 3. Ensure Row Level Security policies are configured correctly
-4. Verify the API key hasn't expired
+4. Verify your environment variables are set correctly
 5. If you encounter ID issues, remember that leaderboard entries must reference valid user IDs
+6. Use the application's built-in Demo Mode if database connection fails

 For assistance with Supabase, refer to the [Supabase documentation](https://supabase.io/docs).